Gurguii/Reverse-shell-Generator/README.md

 # Reverse-shell-Generator
 Generates a reverse shell, allows URL encoding and copies the shell in your clipboard.
+You can remove the .py and add the file to somewhere in your PATH so you can use it from anywhere whenever you need a revshell.
 ## Quick usage

 #### Clone the repository (or just copy-paste)